marcizhu/marcizhu/README.md

-# macizhu's README Chess Tournament
+# Marc's Open Chess Tournament

 This is an open chess tournament where ANYONE can play.
 That's the fun part.
 It's your turn to play!
 Move a <!-- BEGIN TURN -->black<!-- END TURN --> piece.